 How to get the best tusk photo & make it count for elephant conservation

 By Regina Muller

 No one needs an elephant tusk besides an elephant.
 Greed, however, has led the human population to believe differently for some time.
-Between 1979 and 1989, just one decade, half of all African elephants were wrongfully murdered in the name of ivory trade.
+Between 1979 and 1989, just one decade, half of all African elephants were wrongfully murdered in the name of the ivory trade.
 When processed and polished, ivory is a beautifully smooth and perfectly white material.
 Its use indicated exotic wealth that many people couldn’t resist.
-Piano keys, billiard balls, chop sticks, jewelry- all have been produced with elephant tusk ivory in human history.
+Piano keys, billiard balls, chopsticks, jewelry- all have been produced with elephant tusk ivory in human history.
 Between the years 2002 and 2011, the elephant population was again massively reduced- this time by a horrific 62%- so man could flaunt its tusks as materialistic objects.

 Today, many people around the world have accepted the brutality behind their material needs, and have tried to put a stop to the ivory trade.
 A worldwide poaching ban is now thankfully in place.
 However, as you surely know, making something illegal doesn’t stop all people from committing atrocities.
 Since the ban, prices for elephant tusk ivory have soared even higher, making the commercial gain behind poaching even more drastic.

 So what can you do about it?
 If you aren’t trained in an anti-poaching unit, there isn’t a whole lot.
 What relies on you, on all of us, is spreading the word.
 Tell everyone- spread statistics, spread the horror.